faaruk007/ULL-PhD-Course-Works/Fall-25/Data_Mining/DR-ODIR-5K/README.md

 1. **Go to Kaggle** and create a new notebook
 2. **Add the dataset** (ODIR-5K):
-   - Search for "ODIR-5K" in Kaggle datasets
+   - Download the original datasets and upload it to Kaggle
    - Click **Add Data** → Select ODIR-5K

 3. **Upload the notebook** or create cells with: